Mesoscale two-sample testing for networks: Theoretical guarantees

-We will state our subspace perturbation bound in two parts.
 First, we state a simultaneous high probability bound on the error of each factor of $\widehat{\mathbb{T}}$, before stating a high probability bound on the resulting subspace error. \begin{lemma} Assume the Gaussian edge model holds.
 For integers $p,q \geq 1$, define

 Note that $\delta(p,q) < 5$ for all $p,q \geq 1$, and $\delta(p,q) \rightarrow 0$ as $\max\{p,q\} \rightarrow \infty$.

 Define

 Then, with probability at least $1-\xi$, we have that